24Ryou/Codewars/codewars.md

 Implement a function which convert the given boolean value into its string representation.

 Note: Only valid inputs will be given.
-Implement a function which convert the given boolean value into its string representation.

-Note: Only valid inputs will be given.

 ```py
 boolean_to_string = str